marko-lisica/android-mdm-cli/README.md

 This tool could be useful for experimenting with AMAPI, testing, or possibly managing a small number of devices.

-This project was developed during the research phase of Fleet's Android MDM project, where I engaged with the Android Management API (AMAPI) to explore its capabilities.
+This project was developed during the research phase of Fleet's Android MDM project, during which I extensively engaged with the Android Management API (AMAPI) to explore its capabilities.
 My goal was to simplify the process for others, leading to the creation of this tool to facilitate easier interactions with AMAPI.
 Fleet itself offers a broader range of features, including UI/API/GitOps interfaces for managing a large number of devices.
 To learn more, visit [fleetdm.com](https://fleetdm.com).

 ## How to guide

-To manage Android devices with `andorid-mdm` CLI you need to do following.
+To manage Android devices with `android-mdm` CLI you need to do following.

 1. Create Google Cloud project.
 2. Enable Android Management API for that project.